The 10 busiest railway stations in Yorkshire

 2015-16 -

 The station is managed by Network Rail.
-Operators running services from Leeds are LNER, Cross Country, Transpennine Express, Northern, (East Midlands Railway)
+Operators running services from Leeds are LNER, Cross Country, Transpennine Express and Northern

 Find out more about